tofflos/undertow-examples/sse/README.md

 data:9
 ```

 Write an integration test based on AssertJ and a dedicated SSE client library such as the JAX-RS 2.1 SSE client.
 The built-in HTTP client that comes bundled with JDK11 provides BodyHandlers for types `Stream<String>` and `Publisher<List<ByteBuffer>>` but these require too much effort implementing parsing logic for my taste.
-I'm also using the Awaitility library to simplify the process of testing asynchronous methods.
-I would have preferred using some sort of deterministic programmatically controllable clock instead but couldn't find a library that I really liked.
+I'm also using the Awaitility library to simplify the process of testing asynchronous methods but would have preferred using some sort of deterministic programmatically controllable clock.
+Unfortunately I couldn't find a library for this that I really liked.
 ```Java
 @Test
 public void get() {